Getting Financial Support After a Birth Injury

-Occupational therapists are one of the best resources if you’re considering modifying your home.
+Occupational therapists are one of the best resources if you are considering modifying your home.
 Occupational therapists are trained to evaluate the home and recommend modifications to fit your child’s needs.
-Occupational therapists may also be able to get you financial assistance for the modification, as they may have contacts for funding opportunities.

 Funding for home modification assistance for cerebral palsy can come from:

 - Rehabilitation Loans (Section 203(k))

 - A legal settlement